Suniel Shetty: Restaurant

 The actor owns Mischief Dining Bar and Club H2O, in Mumbai.
 Both the places are running successfully.
 He co-owns the water adventure park attached to cafe H2O.
 He closed down Mischief Bar in 2010, and instead opened a new restaurant called Little Italy.
 The restaurant was first owned by his father when it was an Udupi restaurant, Suniel then changed the restaurant into a bar, and then back into a restaurant with the different name with his father's blessings.

 Celebrity Cricket League

 Suniel Shetty is captain of the Mumbai Heroes cricket team in the Celebrity Cricket League.
 He is also the co-founder of Ferit Cricket Bash that was launched in December 2018.

 Hiru Golden Film Awards

 Suniel Shetty was participant in the Hiru Golden Film Awards 2014 and 2016 in Sri Lanka as a special guest.

 R House

 He started his luxury furniture and home lifestyle store in Mumbai, Worli in 2013 with his wife Mana.

+Brand ambassador

+Shetty is the brand ambassador of HYPE Luxury, a luxury mobility platform that offers luxury cars, yachts, and private jets for rent.

+Philanthropy

+Suniel Shetty is involved in a number of Philantropic initiatives.
+He is an advisor for Vipla Foundation, an NGO that works towards empowering underprivileged communities through education, skill development, and social welfare initiatives to create sustainable and inclusive growth.

+In 2008, he contributed in the rescue of 128 Nepalese women from sex trafficking in Mumbai, and arranged for their return to Nepal.
+He has credited Mumbai police officials for the successful rescue.